-Committee with oversight for this policy - Resources Policy Updated as per ICO and ratified by the Headteacher Jan 2023
+Committee with oversight for this policy - Resources Policy Updated as per ICO and ratified by the Headteacher Jan 2024 Policy / Document due for review Jan 2025

-KHALSA PRIMARY SCHOOL
+KHALSA PRIMARY SCHOOL DATA PROTECTION POLICY

 Introduction

 The UK General Data Protection Regulation (UK GDPR) ensures a balance between an individual's rights to privacy and the lawful processing of personal data undertaken by organisations in the course of their business.
 It aims to protect the rights of individuals about whom data is obtained, stored, processed or supplied and requires that organisations take appropriate security measures against unauthorised access, alteration, disclosure or destruction of personal data.